 If you’re cooking for a crowd, or just want to cook a large amount of chicken at one time I have had success cooking 5 lbs of chicken, frozen, in the Instant Pot.
 I simply place the chicken in the pot add the liquid and then turn the pot on for 15 minutes.
 Same result as when the chicken is cooked in a smaller size batch.

 After cooling the cooked meat, chop or shred and place in containers to be used immediately or frozen for later use.
 I use my Quisinart Food Processor to shred the chicken while still warm by pulsing a few times.
-Recently, a reader told me she simply places her hand held mixer into the bowl with the cooked chicken and turns on to shred the chicken.
+A reader told me she places her hand held mixer into the bowl with the cooked chicken and turns on to shred the chicken.
 I tried this method in my stand mixer and it is like magic!
 Shredded chicken without using forks to pull apart!
 Perfect for salads (below) like this Chicken and Kale Salad with Apricot Vinaigrette!